HELP PROTECT THE FUTURE OF COOKHAM

 It is vital that money is put in place by developers and that we secure future funding by the council to help expand and create a solid future for our schools and our children's education.

 - OVER POPULATION & TRAFFIC -

-The historic Cookham streets are narrow and will inevitably struggle with more traffic, in particular, The Pound, The Moor, Cookham High St, High Road and Long Lane (which currently has passing places only) and the one way systems of Cookham Bridge and the railway bridge on Canondale Road (at the end of Whyteladyes Lane)
+Already over polluted in rush-hour, the historic Cookham streets are narrow and will inevitably struggle with more traffic.
+This will be particularly obvious on The Pound, The Moor, Cookham High St, Lower Road and Long Lane (which currently has passing places only) and the one way systems of Cookham Bridge and the railway bridge on Canondale Road (at the end of Whyteladyes Lane)

 There also needs to be thought put into the location and access to the current surgery, as well as parking for patients.

 Whyteladyes lane would struggle to service increased levels of housing without a significant reduction in service, without huge investment in pipe expansion.

 The vast majority of the sewage system in Cookham is cast iron pipes that are out of date and not built for the capacity of houses.

 There would need to be a complete redevelopment of the sewers and drainage alongside any new development in order to maintain the current standards of drainage.

 We currently do not have the infrastructure to support the required transport links, shops or parking for a substantial new development.
 Where will the additional parking be for amenities?

 The Maidenhead to Bourne End line is already a busy line with London commuters and Network Rail have no current plans to electrify the line therefore limiting the service that they can run, we need to ensure the influx of new residents can use these sevices without reaching capacity.